Alsciende/ashesdb/README.md

 Prerequisites: php7, mysql, composer, node, npm, git

-- checkout the repo
+- checkout this repo and the data repo
+- cd to this repo

+### Back-end

 - composer install
 - ./reset-env dev

+### Front-end

-- cd web
+- cd vue
 - npm install -g vue-cli
 - npm install
 - npm run build

+### Apache config

+- Create a VirtualHost pointing to web/
-- create a symlink or an Apache alias from /web/bundles/card_images to a folder containing all the images of the cards
+- Create a folder with all the card images, accessible from this VirtualHost
+- Configure vue/src/services/configService.js

+## Usage

+Access /index.html in the VirtualHost